When it comes to investing in the stock market, one of the most important decisions to make is which investing platform or brokerage to go with.

 Betterment will suggest an initial investment and recurring deposits based on this information.
 This way you can get on track for both your saving and investing goals.

 One of the shining stars of the Betterment system is access to human advisors when you need it.
-Through the Betterment Premium plan, you will be able to call upon a Financial Planner whenever you desire.
+Through the Betterment Premium plan, you will be able to call upon a Financial Planner whenever you are in need of assistance.
+They can give you advice on investments within Betterment as well as outside of it.

 However, if you sign up for the Digital option, you will need to purchase packages in order to receive personalized advice.